mirage/ke/README.md

 `Rke`, `Rke.Weighted` and `Fke.Weighted` was limited by kind and follow Xen's implementation of the shared memory ring-buffer.
-Length of the internal buffer is, in any case, a power of two - that means, in some context, for a large amount of elements, this kind of queue does not fit on your request.
+Length of the internal buffer is, in any case, a power of two - that means, in some context, for a large number of elements, this kind of queue does not fit on your request.

 Fuzzer was made to compare the standard Queue (as an oracle) with `Rke` and `Fke`.
 We construct a set of actions (`push` and `pop`) and ensure (by GADT) to